mendhak/waveshare-epaper-display/README.md

 This is an optional step.
 There are a few different layouts to choose from.

-This theme comes in nine different skins (in addition to the default one).

 | `export SCREEN_LAYOUT=1` <br />This is the default | `export SCREEN_LAYOUT=2` <br />More calendar entries and less emphasis on weather and time |
 | --- | --- |
 | [![Layout 1](screenshots/001.png)](screenshots/001.png) | [![Layout 2](screenshots/002.png)](screenshots/002.png) |